 Excelerate will continue to work with FERC and cooperating agencies in preparation for the commencement of construction, which is estimated to begin 1Q 2016, with an in-service date of 2Q 2017.

-“The order represents an important milestone in the development of the project,” siad PREPA’s interim executive director, Carlos Castro.
+“The order represents an important milestone in the development of the project,” said PREPA’s interim executive director, Carlos Castro.
 “This project is critical for PREPA to reduce the cost of energy in Puerto Rico and to reduce the emission of air pollutants.”

 Global demand for FSRUs are on the rise, and Excelerate operates the largest fleet of FSRUs in the industry.

 Its vessels are purpose-built LNG tankers that can vaporize LNG and discharge natural gas as a liquid at a conventional LNG receiving terminal, or as gas through the FSRU’s connection with a subsea buoy in the hull of the ship, or as gas through a high-pressure gas manifold from the vessel’s LNG loading arms.